Generalized saturation game: -saturation games

 \textsc{Phase I} as long as there exist at least $12\sqrt{n}$ isolated vertices.

-Max makes sure that no triangle is created and after his move, there is no $P_3$-component as follows: \begin{itemize} \item if Mini extends an edge to a $P_3$, Max extends it to a $P_4$, \item if Mini claims an edge $uw$ with $xyuv$ being a path, then Max claims $yz$ with $z$ being an isolated vertex thus creates a $D_{2,2}$, and moves to \textsc{Phase I/B}, \item if all non-isolated vertices and non-good components are $P_4$'s and edges, then Max prefers to create a $C_4$, if these components form a matching, then Max claims an isolated edge. \end{itemize}
+Max makes sure that no triangle is created and after his move, there is no $P_3$-component as follows: \begin{itemize} \item if Mini extends an edge to a copy of $P_3$, Max extends it to a copy of $P_4$, \item if Mini claims an edge $uw$ with $xyuv$ being a path, then Max claims $yz$ with $z$ being an isolated vertex thus creates a $D_{2,2}$, and moves to \textsc{Phase I/B}, \item if all non-isolated vertices and non-good components are $P_4$'s and edges, then Max prefers to create a copy of $C_4$, if these components form a matching, then Max claims an isolated edge. \end{itemize}

 \textsc{Phase I/B}

 This phase occurs only if a $D_{2,2}$ is created while at least $12\sqrt{n}$ isolated vertices remain.
 Then only isolated vertices can be added only to the centers of this component.
 Mini can destroy at most 2 isolated vertices per move, so Max can add at least $4\sqrt{n}$ isolated vertices to the double star and create a $D_{2\sqrt{n},2\sqrt{n}}$ that contains $4n$ copies of $P_4$.